isa-ulisboa/msc-gis/exercises/msc-gis-ex09_ndvi.md

 We can check an example based on the forest fire that occurred in the Natural Park of Serra da Estrela, center Portugal, in August 2022.

-1. Download images from Copernicus Open Access Hub
+1. Download images from Copernicus Data Space Ecosystem
     - Find the locality Manteigas, which is between Castelo Branco and Guarda district capitals, in the center-east of Portugal
     - draw a small area around the locality of Manteigas, to identify the area of interest.